Skip to main content

 i.
 Use of material in construction or repair to real property that is not proprietary to a single vendor, unless the institution provides written justification in the request for bids for use of the unique material specified.

-3. Procurement of goods, materials, and supplies must comply with state and federal laws and institutional policies and procedures.
+4. Procurement of goods, materials, and supplies must comply with state and federal laws and institutional policies and procedures.

-5. The Purchasing Department is delegated the final authority for determining the "best value" for the university for goods, materials, supplies, and services.
-The following criteria shall be considered in addition to those set forth in Section III.A.2 above in determining best value: a vendor proposal must meet the requirements of the institution's solicitation document; and a vendor proposal that is non-responsive to the criteria set forth in the institution's solicitation document shall be rejected.
+7. The Purchasing Department is delegated the final authority for determining the "best value" for the university for goods, materials, supplies, and services.
+The following criteria shall be considered in addition to those set forth in Section III.A.2 above in determining best value: a vendor proposal must meet the requirements of the institution's solicitation document; a vendor proposal that is non-responsive to the criteria set forth in the institution's solicitation document shall be rejected.

-6. Purchase orders are not intended to be used strictly as a payment tool; therefore, the purchase order must be created prior to the commitment or obligation.
+8. Purchase orders are not intended to be used strictly as a payment tool; therefore, the purchase order must be created prior to the commitment or obligation.
 Purchase requisitions submitted after the commitment has been made and/or after the goods, materials, or supplies are received will constitute non-compliance.

-7. For all purchases equal to or greater than $10,000 on federal funds and equal to or greater than $15,000 on non-federal funds, documentation must be attached to the purchase order that substantiates (a) basis for contractor selection; (b) justification for lack of competition when competitive bids or offers are not obtained; and (c) basis for award cost or price.
+9. For all purchases equal to or greater than $10,000 on federal funds and equal to or greater than $15,000 on non-federal funds, documentation must be attached to the purchase order that substantiates (a) basis for contractor selection; (b) justification for lack of competition when competitive bids or offers are not obtained; and (c) basis for award cost or price.
 This requirement applies to all university funds, including grants that flow-through from other institutions.
 It does not apply to agency funds, which do not belong to the university.
+Federal funds are all funds received directly or indirectly from a federal government agency.

 B. Procurement Methods